Hugo can automatically parse the Markdown content and auto-create a

 The “Table of Contents” heading is inserted as a plain HTML div

 element.
-Users can customize the looks of that div
+Users can customize the looks of that div by setting CSS

-rules for .ox-hugo-toc .heading
+rules for .ox-hugo-toc .heading.

 Here is an example CSS rule for that: